Israeli official rolls back army chief comments on AP Gaza

 Israeli official rolls back army chief comments on AP GazaNew

 JERUSALEM (AP) — Israel’s defense minister has distanced himself from comments made by his military chief after Israel bombed a Gaza Strip high-rise housing an Associated Press office and other news outlets.
 Benny Gantz says the remarks were not meant to be taken literally.
-In a published interview over the weekend, Lt.
-Gen. Aviv Kohavi was quoted as saying that AP journalists drank coffee each morning with Hamas operatives in a cafeteria in the building.
+Lt.
+Gen. Aviv Kohavi was quoted as saying in an interview published over the weekend that AP journalists drank coffee each morning with Hamas operatives in a cafeteria in the building.
 The AP has called the claims “patently false,” noting there wasn’t even a cafeteria in the building.
-Speaking to foreign reporters Monday, Gantz said Kohavi was “trying to portray the atmosphere, not the actual aspects” of the building.
+Gantz told foreign reporters on Monday that Kohavi was “trying to portray the atmosphere, not the actual aspects” of the building.